piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 ---------------
 ---------------
 'mysql_japanese_config.sql'
 It only does some configuration for Japanese tax, currency and other few things.
 I will recommend you to just have a look at it and do these config through Zen Cart admin interface.
-Be careful if you already have some data/config added in your database, you will need to tweak some sql query as numbers are not default anymore.
+If you want to use these sql queries, be careful if you already have some data/config added in your database, you will need to tweak some sql query as numbers are not default anymore.
 What you have to set is mainly adding japanese language as default then japanese Yen as new default currency and adding japanese 10% VAT tax rate, class and necessary zones/geo zones.
 You might want to set minimum length for first name and last name to 1 as some japanese names can be written with one character only.

 'zencart1.5.8_structure_upgraded.sql'